 Knowing your CBD strength/potency.

-I'm going to keep this one short and sweet.
 The CBD space is confusing enough as it is for new comers, so I'll get straight to the point.

 In order to select the right strength, first you need to know how potency (strength) is measured.
 On most CBD products, you’ll see two measurements: mg (milligrams) and ml (millilitres).
 Milligrams refer to the concentration of CBD in the bottle, and millilitres refer to the size of the bottle itself.